davidmarkclements/pino-trace/readme.md

 ## Benchmarks

-Overhead of using `pino-trace` is minimal
+Overhead of using `pino-trace` is about 25%.

 ```sh
 npm run benchmark